andytudhope/thebluebook/source/tangled-bank/index.md

 Hunger allows no choice
 To the citizen or the police;
 We must love one another or die.” — W. H. Auden

+“The forgotten possibility of life as a gift suddenly becomes thinkable.
+The fire burns in the stove.
+One curls up to sleep and recognizes the silence and makes friends with oneself.” —